 Where we’re starting from

-We learn, work and live on the traditional lands of the Xwsepsum (Esquimalt) and Lekwungen (Songhees) ancestors and families.
+We learn, work and live on the traditional Lands of the Lekwungen-speaking Peoples, the Songhees and Esquimalt First Nations.

 Our most recent Everyone Counts survey shows 2.6 per cent of our staff members are of Indigenous ancestry.
 We want to expand that representation further.
 It's a journey we're embarking on with enthusiasm, authenticity and a genuine desire to connect.